blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 #### Now... custom resources

-The calico project has brought [native v3 CRDs](https://docs.tigera.io/calico/latest/operations/native-v3-crds) which eliminate the need for the aggregation API server and allows kubectl to manage `projectcalico.org/v3` resources directly.
-The v3 CRDs are not in GA, worth exploring how it looks.
+The Calico project has brought [native v3 CRDs](https://docs.tigera.io/calico/latest/operations/native-v3-crds), which eliminate the need for the aggregation API server and allow kubectl to manage `projectcalico.org/v3` resources directly.
+The v3 CRDs are not GA yet, but they are worth exploring.

 You can install the crds with: